-DrinkWise has produced a series of six educational videos, featuring well-known personalities Deborah Mailman and Aaron Pedersen.
+DrinkWise has produced a series of short videos, featuring well-known Indigenous personalities and sports stars.

-The Federal Government provided funding for DrinkWise to produce educational material, including these videos, to increase the Australian community’s awareness and understanding of FASD.
-The videos are shown in rural and regional medical practice waiting rooms across Australia, in Aboriginal Medical Services, through the Aboriginal Health TV network.
+The Federal Government partnered with DrinkWise to produce videos featuring Deborah Mailman and Aaron Pedersen, to increase the community’s awareness and understanding of FASD.
+The videos have been shown in rural and regional medical practice waiting rooms and in Aboriginal Medical Services across Australia, through the Aboriginal Health TV network.

 Aaron reflects on the importance of ensuring partners, family members and friends support women to abstain from alcohol, to have a healthy pregnancy and a healthy baby.

-These extended versions of the videos have been produced to educate students about FASD, peer pressure and the importance of not drinking until they are at least 18.
+Extended versions of the videos have been produced to educate students about FASD, peer pressure and the importance of delaying drinking until they are at least 18.

-The last two videos have been created to educate and remind parents and other adults in the community about the important influence they can have on children and their future attitudes towards alcohol and drinking.
+These videos have been created to educate and remind parents, family members, carers and other adults in the community about the important influence they can have on children and their future attitudes towards alcohol and drinking.

 In these role modelling videos, Deb talks about the influential role parents have in their children’s lives and emphasises the importance of setting clear boundaries for kids when it comes to alcohol.
 Aaron speaks about the important influence all adults in the community can have when it comes to role modelling responsible alcohol consumption.